pmareke/python-boilerplate/README.md

 # Python Boilerplate ![status](https://github.com/pmareke/python-boilerplate/actions/workflows/app.yml/badge.svg)

 - This repository is meant to be used as a fast starter point.
-- The Python version is the 3.10.
+- The Python version is the 3.12.
-- The project runs inside Docker using docker-compose.
 - The project has configured a [Github Action](https://github.com/pmareke/python-boilerplate/actions) which runs on every push to the `main` branch.

 ## Requirements
-- You only need to have [Docker](https://www.docker.com/) installed.
+- You only need to have [Poetry](https://python-poetry.org) installed.

 ## Folder structure